Zanda County

-Zanda or Tsamda is said to mean “a place where there is grass downstream”, an allusion to the grassy river bed of the Sutlej river that flows through the county.
+Zanda is said to mean “a place where there is grass downstream”, an allusion to the grassy river bed of the Sutlej river that flows through the county.
 Ancient Zanda horse (Hipparion zandaense) skeletons have been found in Zanda County's Sutlej basin.

 Zanda County is bounded by India's Himachal Pradesh state to the west, Uttarakhand State to the south, Ladakh to the northwest, Gar County to the northeast and Burang County to the southeast.

+Administrative divisions

+Zanda county is divided into 1 town and 4 townships: